A Benchmark for Incremental Micro-expression Recognition: Benchmark Construction

-While micro-expression recognition is essentially a video classification task, previous research has demonstrated that utilizing only key frames can achieve competitive performance~\cite{liong2018less,li2022mmnet,nguyen2023micron,zhai2023feature}.
-Additionally, optical flow-based methods~\cite{zhang2022short} have also proven effective in capturing subtle facial movements characteristic of micro-expressions.
-Following this established direction in micro-expression recognition pipeline, we build our benchmark upon three widely-used backbones: ResNet~\cite{he2016identity}, Vision Transformer (ViT)~\cite{dosovitskiy2020image} and Swin Transformer (SwinT)~\cite{liu2021swin}\footnote{We validated the performance of these models under the LOSO setting to ensure their single-dataset performance with state-of-the-art approaches, as shown in Appendix A.} with specific frame selection strategy~\cite{liong2018less}.
+MER is essentially a video classification task.
+However, previous research has demonstrated that utilizing only key frames can achieve competitive performance~\cite{liong2018less,li2022mmnet,nguyen2023micron,zhai2023feature}.
+Additionally, optical flow-based methods~\cite{zhang2022short} have also proven effective in capturing the subtle facial movements characteristic of MEs.
+Following this established direction in the MER pipeline, we build our benchmark upon three widely-used backbones: ResNet~\cite{he2016identity}, Vision Transformer (ViT)~\cite{dosovitskiy2020image}, and Swin Transformer (SwinT)~\cite{liu2021swin}.
+For model input, we use the optical flow map between the apex and onset frames, with the face region cropped based on landmarks.
+These selected base models serve as the foundation for incorporating incremental learning capabilities.
+We validated {our implementation of} these models to ensure their single dataset performance aligns with state-of-the-art approaches, as shown in the experimental section.

-Then we combine these base models with several representative incremental learning methods using the RCH technique.
-We conduct a comprehensive evaluation of several representative incremental learning methods, categorizing them according to their core strategies.
-Prompt-based methods, such as L2P~\cite{wang2022learning} and Dualprompt~\cite{wang2022dualprompt}, employ learnable prompts to guide pre-trained models in incrementally adapting to new tasks.
-Dynamic networks methods, including DER~\cite{yan2021dynamically} and Foster~\cite{wang2022foster}, aim to address class-incremental learning challenges by dynamically expanding or compressing the network's structure to adapt to new tasks.
-Lastly, pre-trained model-based methods, exemplified by Ranpac~\cite{mcdonnell2024ranpac}, capitalize on the robustness of pre-trained models, with Ranpac adopting a class-prototype-based approach to facilitate incremental learning.